Skip to the content.

 • Skirk: Survivor of a genocide, haunted by trauma, and forced to bury her past.

-4. Path to playability: They’re finally given purpose.
+4. Path to playability.
+They’re finally given purpose.
 They work with the Traveler, find redemption, or at least a meaningful path forward.
 Then the banner hits.
 This creates emotional investment, which translates directly into sales.

 Columbina explicitly ties Rosalyne to a positive value: “It’s important to always express gratitude to others”.
 That is not something you write about a villain you intend to keep buried, and it’s exactly what “Step 3” of the pity-bait formula looks like: re-contextualizing negative traits by highlighting a sympathetic core.
 This also means that Arlecchino’s voice line wasn’t a fluke, but rather foreshadowing, and now we’ve got another Harbinger reinforcing the same narrative shift.
 You don’t just pity-bait her like this and then double down on it years after the fact unless if you’re setting up a payoff.